The pastoral team

 Together with Thierry and Raymonde, they have learned to work together, sharing a concern for the spiritual growth of each person and for accompanying people in difficulty.

-Our understanding and practice of the pastorate are in line with the principles of our Baptist federation, the main points of which are set out in the FEEBF Customary (see link below, especially p.
+Our understanding and practice of the pastorate are in line with the principles of our Baptist federation, the main points of which are set out in the FEEBF statement (see link below, especially p.
 13).

 Here are some key points in our understanding of the pastorate: